+What You Need To Know About Food Intolerances.
 Food Intolerance gives us different reactions to different kinds of foods.
-At least 30 percent of people experience some kind of food sensitivity over a lifetime which may cause risks ranging from mild to serious health problems.
+At least 30 per cent of people experience some food sensitivity over a lifetime which may cause risks ranging from mild to serious health problems.
 Let’s take a look at what you need to know about food intolerance such as what food sensitivity is and how you can cope up with possible health risks.

 What is Food Intolerance?